essif-lab/framework/docs/terms/objective.md

 An **objective** is something
 - that is %%owned|owned%% by a single %%party|party%%;
 - toward which its %%owner|owner%% directs its efforts: an aim, goal, or end of action - this action is related to the the owner producing the associated results (%%management|management%%) and/or consuming the results (%%governance|governance%%);
-- that can be realized, and this realization can be seen in terms as the coming into existence of results (e.g. products, services, a situation or state (e.g. happiness));
+- that can be realized, and this realization can be seen in terms as the coming into existence/continuation of results e.g. products, services, a situation or state (e.g. happiness);
+- that comes with a %%risk|risk%% (the severity of which can be expressed in a %%risk level|risk-level%%)

+An **objective** may have additional attributes.
+Here are some examples (including the multiplicity with which they can occur):
-- that may have a description (text, that represents and identifies the objective within the %%knowledge|knowledge%% of its %%owner|owner%%).
+- 'description' [0..1]: a descriptive text, typically the size of a sentence or short paragraph, that represents and identifies the objective within the %%knowledge|knowledge%% of its %%owner|owner%%.
+- 'consumer' [0..n]: the set of %%parties|party%% that will be using the results associated with the objective.
+- 'producer' [0..1]: a %%party|party%% that is committed to produce its associated results.
+- 'grouptags' [0..n]]: short texts that enable objectives to be grouped, and specific such groups to be treated in a specific way.
+- 'ground' [0..n]: justification(s) for %%owning|ownership%% the objective (ground, warrant).
+- 'riskLevel' [0..1]: the extent of discomfort that the %%owner|owner%% of the objective perceives as a result of uncertainties related to the realization of the objective.
+- 'resultCrit' [0..n]: criteria, used to determine the extent in which the intended delivered/produced/realized results exist.
+- 'ffpCrit' [0..n]: criteria, used to determine the extent in whcih results are fit for the purpose(s) for which the consumers will (be expected to) use them.
+- 'effCrit' [0..n]: criteria, used to determine the efficiency by which the results are produced (performance indicators)
+- 'implSpec' [0..1]: design specification that describes how the production mechanism of the results will be implemented.
+- 'operSpec' [0..1]: specification for operating the implemented production mechanism.
+- 'maintSpec' [0..1]: specification for maintaining the implemented production mechanism.

 ### Examples
 - generically: anything that, according to a %%party|party%% c.q. its way of thinking, is important to be realized or maintained, qualifies as an objective (and identifies its %%owner|owner%% as that %%party|party%%).